LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: LR characterization

-Observe that the first arrangement is a martagon (with respect to and only to the green curve) but not the second one and that these two arrangements are connected by a sequence of four mutations. \end{example}
+Observe that the first arrangement is a martagon (with respect to and only to the green curve) but the second one is not and that these two arrangements are connected by a sequence of four mutations. \end{example}

+\begin{example} Fig.~\ref{thinarrangthr} depicts embeddings in $3$-space of tubular neighborhoods of two thin arrangements on three curves.

+The first arrangement lives in a cross surface decomposed by the curves into $4$ trigons and $9$ tetragons, and the second one in a surface with $3$ crosscaps decomposed by the curves into $2$ hexagons and $9$ tetragons.
+Their side cycles of disk type are, respectively,

+These two arrangements are doubles of those of Fig~\ref{arrangPLthr}.
+Note that a family of circular sequences $D_i$, $i\in I$, is the family of side cycles of disk type of a thin arrangement of oriented double pseudolines indexed by $I$ if and only if the $D_i$ are the images under the morphism $\varphi(x) = xx$ of the side cycles of a simple arrangement of oriented pseudolines indexed by $I$. \end{example}

+\begin{example} Fig.~\ref{arrangPLthr} depicts embeddings in $3$-space of tubular neighborhoods of two arrangements of three pseudolines.

+The first arrangement lives in a cross surface decomposed by the curves into $4$ trigons, and the second one in a surface with $3$ crosscaps decomposed by the curves into $2$ hexagons.
+Their side cycles are, respectively,

+These two arrangements are core arrangements of those of Fig~\ref{thinarrangthr}.
+Note that a family of circular sequences $D_i$, $i\in I$, is the family of side cycles of a simple arrangement of oriented pseudolines indexed by $I$ if and only if the $D_i$ are {\it antipodal} shuffles of the elementary circular sequences $\jind{j}\jbar{j}$, $j\neq i$.
+(Here antipodal means that $\jind{j}$ and $\jbar{j}$ occur at positions that differ by the maximum amount, i.e., the cardinality of $I$ minus $1$.) \end{example}